-The exterior wall material on the existing structure is hardiboard.
-Soffits and fascia are hardiboard.
-The structure has 8 small to medium sized windows with the primary viewing direction being toward the south side of the structure.
-Windows are double glazed with Low-E coating and tempered glass.
-Frames are made of aluminum clad.
-Exterior doors are fire-rated, and made of aluminum clad.
+The exterior wall material is to be stone/stucco.
+Soffits and fascia are to be 3/4" plywood.
+The structure will have 30 medium sized windows with the primary viewing direction being toward the south side of the structure.
+Windows will be double glazed with Low-E coating and tempered glass where required.
+Frames will be made of aluminum.
+Exterior doors are to be fire-rated, and made of wood.
 All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
 Windows are one of the weakest parts of a structure with regards to wildfire.
 They often crack and fail before the structure itself ignites, providing a direct path for embers and radiant heat to reach the interior.
 It is best to minimize the number of windows, especially on the downhill side of the structure.
 Fire typically burns up hill faster and will create a great deal of radiant heat.